cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 using only `TxBody` and their own `PublicKey`.
 This allows the full list of signers in `AuthInfo` to be delayed until signatures have been collected.

-An "auxiliary" signer can be any signer who is not paying a fee.
-For signers paying fees, the full `AuthInfo` is actually needed to calculate gas and fees because that is dependent on how many signers and which key types and signing modes they are using.
+An "auxiliary" signer is any signer besides the primary signer who is paying the fee.
+For the primary signer, the full `AuthInfo` is actually needed to calculate gas and fees because that is dependent on how many signers and which key types and signing modes they are using.
 Auxiliary signers, however, do not need to worry about fees or gas and thus can just sign `TxBody`.